dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Measurements
 ### showMeasure(iP1, iP2, iRef=""):

+	Description:

-	showMeasure(iP1, iP2, iRef="") - create measurements object, I mean draw it.
+		Creates measurements object, I mean draw it.
 Now it use FreeCAD function to create and draw object.
 But in the future this can be changed to more beautiful drawing without changing tools.

-##### Args:
+##### Description:

 		iP1: starting point vertex object
 		iP2: ending point vertex object